shruti0701-pixel/PT1-Web-Dev-Project/README.md

 3. Regardless of the imperfection of this application, the core features offered can still run well.
 4. This is evidenced by the survey results that show about 90% of users agree if the application is released globally.

+It should be done be wampp and the website will be opened in local host.